godaddy-wordpress/godaddy-email-marketing/readme.txt

 == Screenshots ==

 1. Settings screen.
-2. A full list of your GoDaddy Email Marketing Webforms, with ready shortcodes
+2. A full list of your GoDaddy Email Marketing Webforms, with ready shortcodes.
-3. The widget, on the widgets page
+3. The widget, on the widgets page.
-4. The widget, on the front-end
+4. The widget, on the front-end.

 == Changelog ==

 = 1.0.4 =
+* Localization
 * Code style improvements
-* Added unit tests
+* Unit tests

 = 1.0.3 =
 * Added support for web form fancy fields